Skip to content

 Europass CV: advantages

-• Free and easy to use: The Europass CV editor is completely free to use.
+• Free to use: The Europass CV editor is completely free to use.

 • Multi-language support: You can instantly download your CV in any of 31 languages.
 This is handy if you’re multilingual or submitting applications in multiple EU countries.

-• Comprehensive detail: Europass CV format features a thorough, reverse-chronological layout.
+• Comprehensive detail: Europass CV format features a thorough, reverse-chronological CV outline.
 It prompts you for key information in each section, helping ensure nothing important is missed.

-• Useful for mobility: Because it’s recognised EU-wide, Europass is ideal if you’re moving between EU countries (e.g. via EURES).
+• Useful for mobility: Because it’s recognised EU-wide, Europass is good if you’re moving between EU countries (e.g. via EURES).

 Europass CV: disadvantages

-• Rigid, plain design: All Europass CVs look very similar: the format is monochrome, text-heavy, and visually bland..
+• Basic design: All Europass CVs look very similar.
+The format is monochrome, text-heavy, and visually bland.

 • Limited customisation: You can only pick from a few basic templates and highlight colours.
-There’s no flexibility to change fonts, add graphics, or reorganise sections significantly.
-The lack of a personal summary section also means less opportunity to “sell” yourself upfront.
+There’s no flexibility to change fonts in your CV or reorganise sections significantly.

 • Similar to everyone else’s: Recruiters may struggle to differentiate you when dozens of applicants use the same format.

 • Excessive length: If you fill out every part, a Europass CV can run to multiple pages.
-This goes against the UK preference for brevity; a long CV can deter recruiters.
+Most employers prefer a brief candidate profile, and a long CV can deter recruiters.

 • Time/tech issues: To use Europass CV editor, you must first complete an online profile.
 Some users find this cumbersome or glitchy.
 Critics note that building a Europass CV requires two separate setups and that the interface isn’t very user-friendly.